Auckland locations of interest: SkyCity Casino added to the list

-Auckland's SkyCity Casino is the latest location of interest to be identified.
+Auckland's SkyCity Casino is one of the latest location of interest to be identified.

 An infected person was there on Tuesday between 12.23am and 2.23am.